 Although the French giant was selling electric cars long before the idea was even on the table at the likes of Volkswagen, Renault has been surprisingly quiet over the last couple of years.
 The Zoe is starting to show its age - especially in NCAP crash tests - and has been quietly killed off, while the Twizy has quietly disappeared from the brand’s UK line-up.

 But there’s good news on the way.
 New CEO Luca de Meo has proclaimed a “renaulution" and has written a blank cheque to teams developing a new Renault 5 and Renault 4, along with the new Scenic.
 The brand has also invested hugely in a new electric car platform (a set of foundations that can be used to underpin a number of new models) that will see a new, second generation of Renault electric cars.
 The platform has been developed with Nissan, and provides the base for the new Ariya SUV.

 The first of Renault’s new wave of electrics is this, the Megane E-Tech.
-Aimed fairly and squarely at the Volkswagen ID.3, it will be the first car to give the German hatch (which is maturing nicely into a fine package) a true run for its money.
+Aimed fairly and squarely at the Volkswagen ID.3, it will be the first car to give the German hatch a true run for its money.
 This is good news because competition means that car makers have to work twice as hard to part us from our cash.

 Design and practicality